Walter Bernstein, scriptwriter who skewered McCarthy-era blacklist in ‘The Front,’ dies at 101

 Mr. Bernstein took a pseudonym, Paul Bauman, and the producer explained to his bosses that the author was a literary hermit who wrote from a mountaintop cabin in Colorado and did not have a phone.
 When that did not satisfy CBS executives, they arranged for Bauman to seek treatment in Switzerland for a rare tropical disease.
 Finally, when the ruse could go no further, the terminally ill Bauman jumped to his death from an alp.

 Mr. Bernstein described writing for “You Are There,” a CBS historical reenactment program hosted by Walter Cronkite, as one of his most rewarding jobs.
-He and other blacklisted scribes churned out storylines spotlighting historic examples of intolerance — including the anti-Semitic Dreyfus Affair and the persecution of Galileo for heresy.
+He and other blacklisted scribes churned out story lines spotlighting historic examples of intolerance — including the anti-Semitic Dreyfus Affair and the persecution of Galileo for heresy.

 They were intended as veiled commentaries on the Red Scare, a literary “guerrilla war,” Mr. Bernstein noted.
 The show was popular and showered with awards, none of which he could accept.
 But Mr. Bernstein defined success, under the circumstances, in other ways: “I was working.”